flaneuse/muscleDB/about.md

 please vote for your preferred tissues [here](https://docs.google.com/forms/d/1iL9V7HPm5CRekPrkrPmLciZmNWK-g09elIYLnFbV59g/viewform?usp=send_form).

-* If there are any compelling reasons you'd like us to consider your favorite tissues, please email muscle.transcriptome.atlas@gmail.com
+* If there are any compelling reasons you'd like us to consider your favorite tissues, please email [muscle.database@gmail.com](mailto:muscle.database@gmail.com){:target="_blank"}

+### Citing MuscleDB
+Anyone is welcome to freely use and adapt both the raw data as well as the [Shiny](shiny.rstudio.com){:target="_blank"} code used to generate the site and data visualizations under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/2.0/){:target="_blank"}.
+We do ask that you cite **MuscleDB by Laura D. Hughes, Karyn Esser, and Michael E. Hughes**.

 ### Acknowledgements

 * This site was built using <a href="http://jekyllrb.com">Jekyll</a>, based on a theme by <a href="https://github.com/scotte/jekyll-clean">Scott Emmons</a>
-* This content can be shared and adapted for non-commercial purposes under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/2.0/)
+* This content can be shared and adapted for non-commercial purposes under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/2.0/){:target="_blank"}